Glyphosate-Free Weed Killer That Actually Works (2026) | Lanaturo

 Salacia is a granular concentrate that you mix with water and apply with a pump sprayer.
 The mechanism is physical dehydration — not chemical absorption through the plant's vascular system.
 When the solution contacts plant tissue, it triggers rapid osmotic water loss.
 The weed dehydrates from the outside in.
 Results are visible within hours.

 For best results, full coverage is everything.
 Salacia works on contact — if the product doesn't touch it, it doesn't kill it.
-That means drenching the entire weed: canopy (top of leaves), undersides, stems, crown, and the soil area around the base.
+That means drenching the entire weed: leaf tops, undersides, stems, crown, and the soil area around the base.
 Not misting.
 Not lightly spraying.
 Thorough, drenching application until runoff.
 Your results are directly proportional to your coverage.

 Mixing rates: